florenciabravo/florenciabravo/README.md

 ---

-## 🚀 Currently Learning
+## 🚀 Currently Exploring

-- Advanced Spring Boot
+- Microservices testing (unit & integration tests)
-- Security with JWT
+- Spring Security with JWT and authentication flows
-- Clean Architecture
+- Resilience patterns and fault tolerance in distributed systems
-- React Best Practices
+- Clean Architecture applied to microservices

 ## 🧠 What I'm Focused On